janvanroestel/ZTF_negativealerts/README.md

 # ZTF_negativealerts
 search and analysis of sources with negative alerts

+negative_alert_query1.py downloads all negative alerts with a detected reference source (with some limtations, see code) negative_alert_query2.py downloads all negative alerts without(!) a detected reference source.
+Almost all are junk... analyse_queries.py takes all alerts that were downloaded and groups them by ZTFid, does some basics stats and matches objects with the Milliquaz catalogue etc.

+Note; this code uses the ZTF-kowalski alert database for which a password is needed

 # on negative alerts
 a negative alert means that there was a source in the reference that is not present in the science image.
 This can be an eclipsing binary, fading AGN or CV, or a star that faded for some other reason.